The asymptotic dimension of the grand arc graph is infinite: Introduction

 \subsubsection{Ending laminations}

-$\chi(\Sigma) \leq -1$, hence we fix a (finite-area) hyperbolic metric for $\Sigma$ with geodesic boundary.
-We recall that a \textit{geodesic lamination} on $\Sigma$ is a closed subset $L \subset \Sigma$ which may be decomposed (in fact, uniquely) into pair-wise disjoint simple geodesic leaves. $L$ is \textit{minimal} if it has no proper sublaminations, or equivalently, if every leaf is dense in $L$.
+Let $\chi(\Sigma) \leq -1$, hence fix a (finite-area) hyperbolic metric for $\Sigma$ with geodesic boundary.
+We recall that a \textit{geodesic lamination} on $\Sigma$ is a closed subset $L \subset \Sigma$ which decomposes (in fact, uniquely) into pair-wise disjoint simple geodesic leaves. $L$ is \textit{minimal} if it has no proper sublaminations, or equivalently, if every leaf is dense in $L$.

 \begin{definition} Given a connected subspace $X \subset \Sigma$ with non-trivial $\pi_1$-image, if $Y \subset \Sigma$ is the smallest essential subsurface containing $X$ up to isotopy, then $Y$ is \textit{filled} by $X$.
 If $Y = \Sigma$, then $X$ is \textit{filling}. \end{definition}